brightspot/react-examples/graphql-schema-versioning/README.md

 ## Using the example application

-At startup, there is only one schema.
+At startup, there is one schema.
+You can view this schema [here](app/schemas/originalSchema.graphql).
 GraphQL Inspector requires two schemas in order to run a comparison and detect changes.

 ### Step 1: Create the second schema